-Galvanized bolts cannot be re-used after they have been brought to a specified tension and then taken out of service.
-This is a general rule within the fastener industry which has very little to do with the bolt being stripped and re-galvanized.
+Galvanized bolts cannot be re-used after they have been brought to a specified tension and then taken out of service1.
+This is a general rule within the fastener industry which has very little to do with the bolt being stripped and re-galvanized2.
 The galvanizer should be informed of any previously tensioned bolts.
 Additionally, there have been several studies conducted to observe the effects of hot-dip galvanizing on the mechanical, fracture, and microstructure properties of various steel types:

 Influence of Hot-Dip Galvanizing Technology on the Properties of Hot-Dip Galvanized Steels by Mittal Steel Ostrava, Vysoka Skola Banska

 This study involved running four types of steel through the galvanizing process to determine the effects of individual steps during the galvanizing process on the mechanical properties, impact strength, and microstructure of the tested steels.
 Testing of mechanical properties included upper yield point, ultimate strength, and ductility.
 The results of the test concluded differences in mechanical properties of steels that were not galvanized and those that were galvanized was negligible and galvanizing does not have any effect on mechanical properties of steel.

 Galvanizing Characteristics of Structural Steels and their Weldments by BNF Metals Technology Centre and ILZRO